 Cane Corso breed information

 You’ll know a Cane Corso when you see one.
-People compare its demeanor and physical appearance to a muscular, imposing, and alert bodyguard.
+People compare its demeanor and physical appearance to a muscular, imposing, alert bodyguard.

 The average Cane Corso stands well over 2 feet tall and weighs 120 pounds or more.
 It has a large head, a thick neck, a deep chest, and a long, agile body.